This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I make this in a blender?

 Yes, I tested this recipe in a mason jar and in a blender.
-I was hoping the blender might help the spices break down even more (so you won’t see spices floating in your drink).
+I was hoping the blender might help break down the spices even more (so you won’t see them floating in your drink).
 However, the blended version isn’t significantly different than the shaken version, so pick whichever method you prefer for mixing.

-iced chai latte in a glass with a striped pink straw.
+iced chai latte served in a cute glass with a black background.

 prep10 mins cook0 mins total10 mins